 Supplemental License Programs ("Add On" Licenses)

 Pupil Services Programs

 Steps to Becoming a Teacher

-Elementary, special education, reading teacher, and reading specialist students are required to take the Wisconsin Foundations of Reading Test.
+Elementary, special education, reading teacher, and reading specialist students are required to take the Wisconsin Foundations of Reading Test (WFORT).
+Students in special education have an additional portfolio option that can be used as a substitute for the WFORT.
 World language education students must meet an ACTFL Oral Proficiency Interview requirement and must take and pass the ACTFL Writing Proficiency Test (WPT).

 Our School of Education Career Center is eager to assist you in finding a teaching position that is right for you.
 And as a UW–Madison alum, you will be joining a large network of teachers making a difference in the lives of future generations.
 We hope you’ll join this amazing profession!